derekfulmer/auditor/README.md

+# Auditor
-# Auditor: An attempt at collecting and publishing data for groups within an organization.
+## An attempt at collecting and publishing data for groups within an organization.
 Annual and quarterly audits are common in many organizations.
 To make this *somewhat* easier, this script will fetch, parse, and publish data based on needs I have discovered.
 However, I have intended to make it as portable and resuable with as little refactoring as possible.

 ## To run